iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.0.4/report.md

 > The app seems fine, but the exposure notifications in Google says it hasn't checked since the 24th Oct (today being the 19th Nov) My phone goes everywhere with me, everything is up to date on my Samsung s10+ and there was no reply from the developer at the email address given.
 I guess I just have to hope it is working?
 EDIT: Paused tracing in the app while at home, restarted it and it did a check at last.<br> :date: __2020-11-20 22:28:09__

 > Needs bt and location.drains battery fast.Useless<br> :date: __2020-11-20 19:29:06__

-> 15 mins is to long.
-I'm a delivery driver and I'm not in anyones company for that long.
-Surely you can catch covid in less than 15 mins Thought I'd add to my review My friends have just got the bug 5 days ago and they haven't got a call from track and trace yet.
-So what is the point of the app.
-He was also told to let his kids to keep going to school after him being positive.<br> :date: __2020-11-20 03:40:54__